Nnnavi/nnavi.eu/content/posts/new-goals-2021.md

 ## NEW GOALS FOR 2021!

 The awful 2020 has gone.
-I wish to myself more luck, to be healthy, support from my friends and more and enough money.
+I wish to myself more luck, to be healthy, more support from my friends and more and enough money.

 My main goals are:

 1) focus on Italian and Portuguese
 2) maintain Spanish
 3) reading and writing in Spanish
-4) preparing for writing and reading in Italian and portuguese
+4) preparing for writing and reading in Italian and Portuguese

-I think that I focused more in Spanish in 2020.
+I think I focused more in Spanish in 2020.
 Now I have to spend more time with Italian and Portuguese to strengthen them.
-I want to feel more confortable when listen/read in Italian and Portuguese.
+I want to feel more comfortably when listen/read in Italian and Portuguese.

 ## CHALLENGES